For those who enjoy outdoor activities, today I present you with the best easy hikes in Los Angeles.

 I do not own professional gear, have not done long backpacking trips, and am not in the best of physical shapes.

 However, I believe Los Angeles has something for everybody when it comes to walking and hiking.
-I have picked these hikes because I have personally done them.
+I have picked these hiking places in LA because I have personally done them.
 If I have been able to complete them, a good number of people can complete them too.

-- Hiking poles are lifesavers on trails with an incline (more if you have wobbly knees).
+- Hiking Poles – Hiking poles are lifesavers on trails with an incline (more if you have wobbly knees).
+TrailBuddy’s trekking poles are such a great help. >Check these hiking poles

 Easy Hikes in Los Angeles

 Let’s get to the fun part of the article.
-Below, I have details about each chosen hike including location, distance from Downtown Los Angeles (for reference), special notes, and ideas on where to head after the hikes.
+Below, I have details about each chosen easy hike in the Los Angeles area, including location, distance from Downtown Los Angeles (for reference), special notes, and ideas on where to head after the hikes.
 And, I am calling these hikes but some of them are better described as walks.

 Location: Altadena, 6 miles from Pasadena